Chocoerica/BCGameJam2020/README.md

  * coor verfification
  * `erica` master dict of words for puzzle to randomly grab from
  * *bulatov accent* "`trivial`" method for filling unpopulated cells with giberish
+ * Figure out how to transfer inputs and outputs onto word-search.lisp file

 To compile:
 (ql:quickload :word-search)